Mnau-mnau/exercises-2017-winter/day44-html5/README.md

 You should see ✔️ and no Froggy.

-That means you're done and should go to bed.
+That means you're done and should go to bed or have 🍺 or whatever you like to do.